abatishchev/Elmah.Contrib.EntityFramework/README.md

 ﻿Elmah.Contrib.EntityFramework
 ===

 Provides the way to integrate [Elmah](http://code.google.com/p/elmah/) with [Microsoft ADO.NET Entity Framework](http://entityframework.codeplex.com/).
-Written in F#.
+Initially written in F# but then rewritten in C#.

 Description
 ===